osse99/Sun2000_export_limitation/README.md

 * Start the script 0, 15, 30, 45 minutes every hour using cron

 ## ToDo
 * The C program can easily be enhanced to read/set any MODBUS register

+## Caveats
+* Depending on the SUN2000 software version other export limitation register should be used
+* MODBUS TCP communication with the SUN2000 inverter using the SDongle05 as proxy is not 100% stable, the bash script tries to mitigate this